-Oil training your hair follows on simple rules - it requires you to space out your shampooing days in order to train your scalp to be less greasy.
+Oil training your hair follows one simple rule - it requires you to space out your shampooing days in order to train your scalp to be less greasy.
 This is easier said than done because most of you can’t deal with day 2 or day 3 hair and think that it needs to be washed to be healthy.
 In reality, every time you shampoo your hair, you are stripping your scalp of natural oils and putting it on overdrive to replace lost moisturise.
 The result?
 A never-ending cycle of greasy hair that is always demanding!

 Oil training takes a couple of months to take effect; it is more of a lifestyle choice than a hack.
 And while different textures and hair types will see different results, these basic tips are applicable to all...

 - 02. Invest in a good dry shampoo

 - 03. Style your hair in updos